 Clean code development – challenges during implementation

-However, every challenge can be overcome.
-Let's take a look at the potential challenges you may face during implementation.
+Every challenge can be overcome.
+Let's take a look at the potential challenges you may face during implementation:

 Clean Code – tidy up your code